sisiran-aws/wordpress_workshop/content/lab/_index.md

 * The next step is to update your WordPress configuration file (wp-config) with the credentials.

-    Copy and pastrew the following command:
+    Copy and paste the following command:

         cat <<EOT >> credfile.txt
         define( 'AS3CF_SETTINGS', serialize( array (